chriswendt/ietf/draft-ietf-stir-passport.md

 **Abstract**

 This document defines a token format for verifying with non-repudiation information associated with the originator of personal communications.
-In the process of originating personal communications and in order to protect the integrity of the information used to identify the originator, a cryptographic signature is defined.
-The cryptographic signature is defined with the intention that the terminating party can be sent the signature over a potentially unsecure channel, but can confidentially verify the originator persona provided.
-This persona information minimally includes the originator identity, but could also through an extensible mechanism provide other identity related information or details of the origination of the communications.
-Using the digital signature it should also confirm that the originator is authorized to assert the persona information.
+A cryptographic signature is defined to protect the integrity of the information used to identify the originator of a personal communications session toward a terminating entity.
+The cryptographic signature is defined with the intention that it can confidentially verify the originating persona even when the signature is sent to the terminating party over a potentially unsecure channel.
+This persona information minimally includes the originator identity, but could also, through an extensible mechanism, provide other identity related information or details of the origination of the communications.
+Using the digital signature can also confirm that the originator is authorized to assert the persona information.
 In particular, verification of the persona information in the VoIP world is important for validating originating telephone numbers to avoid illegitimate "spoofing" of the identity for fraudulent or deceptive purposes.
-PASSporT is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenerios where there is an originating and terminating parties may not have a direct trusted relationship.
+PASSporT is particularly useful for many personal communications applications over IP networks and other multi-hop interconnection scenarios where the originating and terminating parties may not have a direct trusted relationship.

 **1. Introduction**

-This document will define a method for the creation and verification of an extensible canonical token that is intended for minimally cryptographically verifying an originating identity or more generally a URI representing the originator of personal communications and through extended profiles other information associated with the originating party or the transport of the personal communications.
+This document defines a method for creating and validating a token that cryptographically verifies an originating identity, or more generally a URI representing the originator of personal communications.
+Through extended profiles other information associated with the originating party or the transport of the personal communications can be attached to the token.
 The primary goal of PASSporT is to provide a common framework for signing persona related information in an extensible way.
-A secondary goal is to provide this functionality independent of any specific personal communications signaling call logic, so creation and verification of information can be implemented in a flexible way and used in many personal communications implementations or even between different signaling protocol interworking.
-It is anticipated that there will be signaling protocol specific guidance on how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.
+A secondary goal is to provide this functionality independent of any specific personal communications signaling call logic, so that creation and verification of persona information can be implemented in a flexible way and can be used in many personal communications applications including end-to-end applications that require different signaling protocol interworking.
+It is anticipated that signaling protocol specific guidance will be provided in other related documents and specifications to specify how to use and transport PASSporT tokens, however this is intentionally out of scope for this document.

 Note: As of the authoring of this document, ietf-stir-rfc4474bis provides details of how to use PASSporT within SIP signaling for the signing and verification of telephone numbers.